ynotLeft/node-ws-gzip/README.md

 # node-ws-gzip
 Simple express server that sends gzipped responses through Websocket with the use of zlib.

-npm run build && npm start
+npm install && npm run build && npm start